 Total joint arthroplasties (TJAs) are some of the most commonly performed orthopedic operations in the United States.
 Historically an inpatient procedure, TJAs were recently removed from the U.S. Centers for Medicare & Medicaid Services’ inpatient-only list.

 Today, Brigham and Women’s Hospital is leading the trend toward same-day discharge TJAs thanks to a team approach (as published in JBJS Reviews), consistent patient communication and advances in anesthesia, physical therapy, surgical techniques, and perioperative protocols.

-“At first, the idea of transforming TJAs from an inpatient procedure to a same-day discharge procedure was met with a degree of skepticism from clinicians and patients alike,” said Antonia F. Chen, MD, MBA, director of research for the Arthroplasty Service in the Department of Orthopaedic Surgery.
+“At first, the idea of transforming TJAs from an inpatient procedure to a same-day discharge procedure was met with a degree of skepticism from clinicians and patients alike,” said Antonia F. Chen, MD, MBA, director of research for the Arthroplasty Service in the Department of Orthopaedic Surgery at Brigham and Women’s Faulkner Hospital.
 “However, as we got everyone on board with the idea, we determined that same-day discharge TJAs could be done safely, without increased complication rates, to satisfy patient needs.”

 Team-based Approach Is Vital

 According to Dr. Chen, a team-based approach for each phase of TJA care is vital for effective and safe same-day discharge.
 To that end, Brigham arthroplasty surgeons Vivek M. Shah, MD, and Wolfgang Fitz, MD, collaborated with colleagues across the departments of Surgery, Physical Therapy, Nursing and Anesthesia, as well as operating room (OR) support staff, to create a program that would be amenable to patients and provide them with a valued service.